 GAPAMET

-This project was funded by the Austrian Science Fund (FWF), project no. P 34477-G (Gates to Paradise: Creating metal doors for 11th-12th century churches”; head of project: Marianne Mödlinger).
+The GAPAMET project was funded by the Austrian Science Fund (FWF), project no. P 34477-G (Gates to Paradise: Creating metal doors for 11th-12th century churches”; head of project: Marianne Mödlinger).
 The funders had no role in study design, data collection and analysis, decision to publish (online and/or scientific papers).
 There has been no additional external funding received for this study.
 The project is located at the IMAREAL (Institut für Realienkunde des Mittelalters und der frühen Neuzeit) in Krems, Austria.

 Aims and Objectives